-At the Center for Reproductive Medicine in Orlando, we believe that understanding your infertility treatment is vital to your success.
+At the Center for Reproductive Medicine in Winter Park, we believe that understanding your infertility treatment is vital to your success.
 Couples facing fertility problems understandably have many questions, and we strive to answer them clearly and thoroughly.
 These are some of the most commonly asked questions we have encountered.

 Are there any activities that are prohibited during an IVF cycle?